spierceVR/conways_game_of_life_glfw/README.md

 ## Features:
 - Pause button (Spacebar)
 - Wraparound
-## Planned Features:
-- Draw new squares onto the grid while game is paused
+- Add or remove squares onto the grid while game is paused using mouse